cloudmesh/cm_metric/doc/user_manual/source/manual.rst

 Production Version
 ----------------------------------------------------------------------

-The FG Cloud Metric is available from PyPI and can be easily installed with pip.
+The CM Cloud Metric is available from PyPI and can be easily installed with pip.
 We recommend that you use virtualenv to manage your local python installation::